- Most VPN companies dropped support for Windows Vista, making it challenging to find a VPN that works well on this OS.

 - Fortunately, we identified the VPNs that you can still use on Vista and even XP computers that come with free usage.

 - Discover the best VPN for Windows Vista and see our descriptive steps to learn how to set it up on Microsoft's old OS.

 Microsoft ended support for Windows Vista on April 11, 2017, and most VPN services followed the course.

 It meant that PC users could no longer use their favorite VPN apps unless they upgraded to a newer Windows edition.

 But finding a VPN that works with Windows Vista can be challenging but not impossible.

-However, a limited number of VPN companies continue to support Windows Vista today, despite that most businesses focus on VPN solutions for Windows 10.
+However, a limited number of VPN companies continue to support Windows Vista today, despite that most businesses focus on VPN solutions for Windows 10 and Windows 11.

 If you’re a Vista user, you know that you’re exposed to security risks.
 But you can get equipped with a reliable VPN to secure your connections and protect your online privacy.

 Why use a third-party VPN for Windows Vista?

 It is possible for any Windows Vista user to connect to a VPN software that is compatible with this Windows version.
 Hence, this is why you would need a 3rd party VPN on your device: